xarantolus/jsonextract/README.md

 * When extracting objects from JavaScript files, you can end up with many arrays that look like `[0]`, `[1]`, `["i"]`, which is a result of indicies being used in the script.
 You have to filter these out yourself.

 ### Changelog
+* **v1.1.8**: Fix bug where template literals were interpreted the wrong way when certain escape sequences were present
 * **v1.1.7**: More efficient extraction when a trailing comma is found
 * **v1.1.6**: Always return the correct error
 * **v1.1.5**: Small clarification on the callback